 - inbound transfers to Revolut can be done only with British (Sort Code and Account Number) or European (IBAN) standards; this can be expensive and time-consuming if you send funds from a traditional bank,

-- the business debit card can be sent only to your registration address; if your virtual office accepts snail mail they should be able to forward you the envelope to any other address,
+- the business debit card can be sent only to your company registered address; if your virtual office accepts snail mail they should be able to forward you the envelope to any other address,

-- information chaos – the online forum for Revolut users/accolades often delivers contradicting replies.
+- information chaos – the online forum for Revolut users/accolades often delivers contradicting statements.

 Revolut Business Automations

 If you are a programmer, you probably know how to integrate services with API.
-If it’s not your speciality I’m happy to help you connect Revolut Business with services you already use.
+If it’s not your specialty I’m happy to help you connect Revolut Business with services you already use.